josepmartorell/DAM_Object-oriented-programming/README.md

 # Mechanical Workshop Project
-A chain of vehicle maintenance workshops, wants to computerize the management of the repairs of the workshops.
-The Mechanical Workshop Manager project consists of making an application to perform this computerization.
+Development of a mechanical workshop management project based on the baseline of an academic exercise project of computer science degree :hot_face:

-Josep :relaxed:
+Josep :space_invader: